mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/ngc/index.md

 enterprise: false
 ---

-Kaptain supports the usage of Nvidia's NGC catalog in networked environments, which you can access and set up via the Kubeflow UI.
-The NGC catalog includes containers, charts, pre-trained models, toolkits and more, which are optimized for GPU deployment and can now be used to run AI workflows in Kaptain.
+Kaptain is compatible with the usage of Nvidia’s NGC catalog in networked environments, which you can access and set up via the Kubeflow UI; however, usage of NGC catalog components is not covered under D2iQ's support policy.

+The NGC catalog includes containers, charts, pre-trained models, toolkits and more, which are optimized for GPU deployment and can be used to run AI workflows in Kaptain.

 Since the NGC catalog is a constantly growing third-party catalog developed by NVIDIA, not all available images have been tested.
-Note that for some examples, you need to install additional tools like TAO Toolkit, DeepStream SDK, NVIDIA TensorRT and others.
+Also, note that for some examples, you may need to install additional tools like TAO Toolkit, DeepStream SDK, NVIDIA TensorRT and others, which is beyond the scope of this documentation.

-You can find all the available resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog], and detailed instructions on how to use these resources in the [NGC documentation][NGC_docs] site.
+You can find resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog], and detailed instructions on how to use these resources in the [NGC documentation][NGC_docs] site.

 ## Prerequisites